 In addition, it is a good idea to clean up your lists on a regular schedule.
 Consider checking roughly once per month.
 If you have a relatively small number of emails, you may be able to do this quarterly.

-If you have very long lists that change a lot, you may need a more frequent schedule.
+If you have very long lists that change a lot, you may need a more frequent schedule for your bulk email verification.

 Please note that B2B lists need to be validated more often than B2C.